Cleeve Wood Road Shops Regeneration Group

 Our Committee Members

-The regeneration group consists of the following members (in alphabetical order): Michelle Cipolla (Cleeve Wood Pharmacy), Louise Chapman (M Coleman Estate Agents), Adam Jones (West 70 Photography), Marcus Jones (West 70 Photography) and Alison Workman (Style Collection).
-The committee meetings are also attended by other businesses within the rank when possible.
+The regeneration group consists of various members of staff and business owners within the rank of shops.
 The committee are responsible for planning the annual charity event.
 The regeneration group kindly receives monthly donations from certain businesses within the rank of shops who wish to participate, these are: Animal House Vets, CJ Hole, Cleeve Wood Pharmacy, Co-Operative Funeralcare, Downend Bikes & Scooters, Four Seasons Takeaway, M Coleman Estate Agents, Style Collection, Victoria’s Health & Beauty, Webbs Flowers and West 70 Photography.
-The money donated from these businesses is saved throughout the year to put on the Christmas event (see below) as well as to pay for ongoing maintenance of the public / shared areas.
-The Christmas event also relies on kind donations from businesses in the Bristol area (typically in the form of raffle prize donations which helps raise money on the day of the event) as well as through a donation towards running costs from Downend & Bromley Heath Parish Council.

 The regeneration group has charitable intent whereby we have put on fundraising events in the past including Christmas events and raffles.
 All profits from the event are then shared between the charities and with a very small portion going to the regeneration group.